tsmith512/bframes/content/docs/cookbook/live/clipping.md

 <script>
   const video = document.getElementById('preview-video');

-  // new Hls() --> xhrSetup --> xhr.onreadystatechange should have been a good
-  // way to do this, but the callback never got called after the headers were
-  // received.
-Switched to doing this by overriding the playlist loader.

-  // Instead, override the pLoader (playlist loader) to modify the handler for
+  // Override the pLoader (playlist loader) to modify the handler for
   // receiving the manifest and grab the header there. class pLoader extends Hls.DefaultConfig.loader {
     constructor(config) {